 The difference between tours and tickets is that both types of tickets allow you to visit the main monuments of the city with a guide who speaks your language for the tours (or guided tours) or by yourself with the tickets.
 You can find the guided tours and tickets in our section: Barcelona Tours

-Discover city sightseeing at your own pace with our selection of Hop On Hop Off bus tour tickets.
-An extraordinary and economic way to make a first connection with main tourist attractions
+Discover city sightseeing at your own pace with our selection of Hop-On Hop-Off bus tour tickets.
+An extraordinary and economic way to make the first connection with main tourist attractions.

 Don't queue with this bestseller!